top of page

 I never would have thought to bring attention to Our Lady’s clothes!
 But Our Lady has had on a different outfit each time she has appeared to someone on earth...
 Leave it up to DeStefano (a great Catholic kids-author) to teach from a kid-accessible angle...
 This book can be read in one sitting, but embodies an

 opportunity to teach many lessons and be referenced in many discussions.
-Each few pages presents Our Lady of: Nazareth, Mt.
+Each few pages present Our Lady of: Nazareth, Mt.
 Carmel, Guadalupe, the Miraculous Medal, Knock, Lourdes, Fatima, Queen of the Angels.
 Weaved in are the Scapular, the Miraculous Medal, the Rosary, the Hail Mary, and more… Depending the age of your listener, the book leaves open the door for an adult to add deeper facts such as of the Carmelite order, or Juan Diego etc...

 Philo and the Superholies by Mireille Mishriky